shakacode/rescript-logger/README.md

 These entries are logged on the `debug` level so none of it will appear in your production builds.

 ### Custom loggers
-`rescript-logger` ships with 3 loggers:
+`rescript-logger` ships with 4 loggers:
 - `ReScriptLogger.Browser` (default)
 - `ReScriptLogger.Node`
+- `ReScriptLogger.Edge` (to use in edge environment, such as Cloudflare Workers)
 - `ReScriptLogger.Universal` (picks either `Browser` or `Node` logger at runtime depending on an environment, useful for apps with SSR)

 And you can easily plug your own.